Ondangwa: Geography

+Demographics

 Climate

 Ondangwa has a semi-arid climate (BSh, according to the Köppen climate classification), with hot summers and warm winters (with mild days and cool nights).
 The average annual precipitation is 448 mm, with rainfall occurring mainly during summer.
 In the unusual rainy season of 2010/2011 rainfall was over 1000 mm, while in 2018/19 during the 2010s drought only 169 mm of rain fell.
 On October 28, 2020, a maximum temperature of 43.2 C was registered.

-Politics and Government
+Politics and government

 Ondangwa is governed by a town council that has seven seats.
 Current challenges faced include the growing demand for housing due to rapid urbanisation, as well unemployment.
 TIPEEG, a government project to create jobs, is intended to assist in curbing unemployment in the town.
 The council has produced a development plan with guiding documents in the hope of facilitating investment.
 In order to combat the shortage of housing, the council has entered into a private-public partnership with Namibou, for the intended construction of roughly a thousand houses.
 It has also declared the aim of making the local government "an engine for sustainable development" in the region, and joined ICLEI in 2013.

 Oshana Region, to which Ondangwa belongs, is a stronghold of Namibia's ruling SWAPO party.
 In the 2015 local authority election SWAPO won by a landslide (2,582 votes) and gained six council seats.
 The remaining seat went to the Democratic Turnhalle Alliance (DTA) which gained 158 votes.
 SWAPO also won the 2020 local authority election.
 It obtained 1923 votes and gained four seats.
 The Independent Patriots for Change (IPC), an opposition party formed in August 2020, obtained 1,744 votes and gained three seats.
+Paavo Amwele is mayor of Ondangwa.